BrandonXu6106/obsidianpublish/content/thoughts/taste.md

 ## Creation and Research

-It is this taste that is so important in [[independent research]].
-Without taste, one cannot carve out their own [[iconic space]].
+It is this taste that is so important in [[independent research](independent%20research.md).
+Without taste, one cannot carve out their own [[iconic space](iconic%20space.md).

 > Creation is the act of bringing something nonexistent into reality.
 You have to have strong opinions about how the world should work.
-You have to think that things should be a certain way, that you prefer this color over that, this form of [[walking|walking]] over another, this sense of beauty over theirs, this way of approaching the world over some other.
+You have to think that things should be a certain way, that you prefer this color over that, this form of [[walking.md|walking]] over another, this sense of beauty over theirs, this way of approaching the world over some other.
 Taste gives you the capability and the urgency to imagine.
 >
 > (Spencer, _[creative seeing](https://spencerchang.substack.com/p/creative-seeing)_)